 Stripe size determines the size of each data stripe on each hard drive.
-The options are 8, 16, 32, 64, 128, 256, 512 and 1024KB.
-The stripe size option is set during the virtual drive creation and cannot be changed without removing the virtual drive configuration and all data contained on the virtual drive.
+The stripe size is fixed to 64 KB and cannot be changed without removing the logical drive configuration and all data contained on the logical drive.

-4.3.4 Hot-spare Drives
+4.3.4 Hot-Spare Drives

 Hot-spare drives are drives designated to automatically replace a failed drive.
-Hot-spare drives must be the same size or larger than the drives they will replace.
-They can be designated as a private hot-spare drive assigned to one virtual drive, or they may be a global hot spare that is assigned to all virtual drives attached to the RAID controller.
-Hot-spare drives can be designated using the Intel[®] RAID BIOS Console 2 utility, the Intel[®] RAID Web Console 2 utility, or the command-line utility.
+Hot-spare drives must be the same size or larger than the drives they may replace.
+They can only be designated as a global hot spare assigned to all logical drives attached to the RAID controller.
+Hot-spare drives can be designated using the Intel[®] Embedded Server RAID Technology II Configuration Utility, the Intel[®] RAID Web Console 2 utility, or the command line utility.

-4.3.5 Hot-plug Drive Support
+4.3.5 Hot-Plug Drive Support

-Hot-plug support allows hard drives to be inserted or removed from an enclosure without rebooting the system, as long as both the hard drive and server system backplane support hard drive hot-plug functions.
+Hot plug support allows hard drives to be inserted or removed from an enclosure without rebooting the system, as long as both the hard drive and server system backplane support hotplug drive functions.

 The RAID controller will immediately recognize that a drive is removed and will put it into a virtual status of "Missing" until an I/O to the drive fails.
 The drive will then be changed to the status of "Failed."
 A drive inserted into an attached intelligent enclosure will be recognized as present.
 A drive inserted into an attached non-intelligent enclosure may require a bus scan to be detected.
-Hot plug of new drives is supported in both intelligent (SES2) and non-intelligent enclosures.
+Hot-plug drives are supported in both intelligent (SES2) and non-intelligent enclosures.

-4.3.6 Auto-declare Hot Spare Drive
+4.3.6 Auto-declare Hot-Spare Drive

-If the RAID controller has a RAID array drive that is in a failed (degraded) state and the failed drive is removed and a new hard drive of the same size or larger is inserted into the same slot, the new drive will automatically be marked as a hot spare drive and a rebuild will begin automatically.
+If the RAID controller has a RAID array drive that is in a failed (degraded) state, and then the failed drive is removed and a new hard drive of the same size of larger is inserted into the same slot, the new drive will automatically be marked as a hot-spare drive and a rebuild will begin automatically.
 A bus scan may be required in a non-intelligent enclosure.